LAStools/LAStools/bin/lascopy_README.txt

   source to a target LAS/LAZ file using the GPS-time stamp and the return number as a reference.

-  By default the classification field of the source points is copied to all target points if the two share the exact same combination of GPS-time stamp and return number.
+  By default the selected attributes of the source points are copied to all target points if the two share the exact same combination of GPS-time stamp and return number.
+Selecting attributes to be copied is done by adding '-classification', '-intensity', and/or '-elevation' to the command line.
+If no selection is made the classifications are copied.

   By default the points from the target file that have no match in the source file remain unchanged unless the option '-zero'